-The demand for packaging materials in the beverage industry has significantly increased and there has been a shortage of capacity, as manufacturers attempt to adjust their supply chains to keep up with the increased demand, which has further increased due to the COVID-19 pandemic.
+The demand for packaging materials in the beverage industry has increased and during 2020 and 2021 there was a shortage of capacity, as manufacturers adjusted their supply chains to keep up with the increased demand, caused by the COVID-19 pandemic.
 Truly Hard Seltzer brand beverages are primarily packaged in sleek cans and Twisted Tea brand beverages are primarily packaged in standard cans.
 In 2020 and 2021, as the Truly and the Twisted brand families grew significantly and overall demand for cans increased, the Company experienced supply constraints for cans.
-These supply constraints have in turn impacted the Company's production schedules and increased can cost by having to use a more expensive supplier.
-The Company is working closely with its suppliers to ensure that the Company has an adequate supply of packaging materials.
-In addition, the Company is working to increase packaging capacity to accommodate its expected needs for 2022 but there is no assurance it will be successful.
+These supply constraints impacted the Company's production schedules and increased can cost by having to use a more expensive supplier.
+These pressures were reduced during 2022 and the Company currently believes it will have a sufficient supply of packaging materials for 2023.

 The Company maintains competitive sources for the supply of packaging materials, such as cans, glass, cardboard wraps and shipping cases.
 The Company enters into limited-term supply agreements with certain vendors in order to receive preferential pricing.
-In 2021, crowns and labels were each supplied by single sources.
+In 2022, crowns and labels were each supplied by single sources.
 Although the Company believes that alternative suppliers are available, the loss of any of the Company's packaging materials suppliers could, in the short-term, adversely affect the Company's results of operations, cash flows and financial position until alternative supply arrangements were secured.
 Additionally, there has been acquisition, change in control and consolidation activity in several of the packaging supplier networks which could potentially lead to further disruption in supply and changes in economics.
 If packaging costs continue to increase, there is no guarantee that such costs can be fully passed along through increased prices.
 The Company has entered into long-term supply agreements for certain packaging materials that have shielded it from some cost increases.
 These contracts have varying lengths and terms and there is no guarantee that the economics of these contracts can be replicated when renewed.
 The Company's inability to preserve the current economics on renewal could expose the Company to significant cost increases in future years.
 Some of these contracts require the Company to make commitments on minimum volume of purchases based on Company forecasts.
 If the Company's needs decline significantly from its forecasts, the Company would likely incur storage costs for excess production or contractual penalties that might be significant and could have a material adverse impact on the Company's financial results.

-Inability to react to changes in demand, reliance on Company-owned production facilities, reduced availability of breweries owned by others, and inability to leverage investment in the Company-owned breweries could have a material adverse effect on the Company's operations or financial results
+Inability to react to changes in demand, reliance on Company-owned production facilities, reduced availability of breweries owned by others, and inability to leverage investment in the Company-owned breweries could have a material adverse effect on the Company's operations or financial results.

-As previously discussed, during 2021, the market for hard seltzer products experienced decelerating growth trends which resulted in the annual volume growth rate declining from 158% in 2020 to 13% in 2021.
-The volume reduction resulted in combined direct supply chain related costs of \$102.9 million recorded during the second half of the year.
+As previously discussed, during 2021, the market for hard seltzer products experienced decelerating growth trends which resulted in the annual volume growth rate declining from 158% in 2020 to 13% in 2021 and a decrease of 15% in 2022.